hyperledger/besu-docs/docs/HowTo/Configure/Add-Validators.md

 description: Add and remove Clique signers and IBFT 2.0 validators to/from existing networks
 ---

-# Adding and removing signers and validators to/from a network
+# Adding and removing signers and validators

 You can add and remove signers to/from an existing [Clique](Consensus-Protocols/Clique.md) network, and add and remove validators to/from an existing [IBFT 2.0](Consensus-Protocols/IBFT.md) network.